User story examples

 Good user stories highlight the value you’ll deliver your users.
 They’re written in the language of the person using your product.
 They rely on the 3Cs: Card, Conversation and Confirmation.
 This means that good examples are short enough to fit on an index card.
 They prompt a conversation that builds a shared understanding of the work involved.
 And they make it easy to confirm when the work is done.

-To do this, they need to meet the INVEST criteria.
+To do this, they need to meet the INVEST criteria for Agile user stories.
 They should be: